keyboardAnt/distributed-speculative-inference/README.md

 For more sophisticated combinations of configurations, check out Hydra's documentation.

-## Visualizing results

-By default, running new experiments will also visualize the results.
-To visualize existing results (pre-computed), provide their path: `python -m dsi type=offline_heatmap load_results="results/offline/heatmap/heatmap-20240702-012750.csv"`

 ## Testing

 - Run tests: `python -m pytest` (from the project root)